carlosperate/awesome-microbit/README.md

 ### JavaScript and MakeCode

-- [MakeCode](https://makecode.microbit.org) - The Programming eXperience Toolkit for the micro:bit provides an in-browser emulator, a Blocks interface, and JavaScript (TypeScript) editor.
+- [MakeCode](https://makecode.microbit.org) - This block and text editor for the micro:bit provides an in-browser emulator, a Blocks interface, and JavaScript (TypeScript) editor.
     - [MakeCode Windows 10 App](https://www.microsoft.com/store/productId/9PJC7SV48LCX) - Windows 10 application for micro:bit MakeCode.
 - [Espruino JavaScript](http://www.espruino.com/MicroBit) - JavaScript interpreter for microcontrollers.
 It also offers a WebIDE for written code and blocks.
 - [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - Graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).